- webwork@(my name).com

 Over the years, I've spent time working in systems administration groups making them tools, developing gateway-oriented network security products, and building out custom websites, backends, and scripts.
 As a result, I have an intimate understanding of much of the ecosystem modern, network-oriented software lives in.
 Also, with my background developing security products for mission-critical applications, I have experience with making things robust and fail-safe.
 To read more about my skills, see my Capabilities section and please feel free to poke around this site's sources.

-As it turns out that googling my name turns up a number of other Micah Tischlers as well as myself, I should mentioned I'm neither on Facebook nor Google+.
+As it turns out that googling my name turns up a number of other Micah Tischlers as well as myself, I should mentioned I'm not on Facebook, though Google+ has finally ensared me.
 Given my security background, and the vulnerabilities consistently plaguing Facebook, as well as the excess disclosure present in most social networks, I'd like to think this is an understandable position for me to take.
+G+ is the obvious exception, due to their ACL (access control list) model.

 On the other hand, matches regarding Symantec (SYMC) and an IE6 PNG fix script are me.
 I should probably also mention my middle name isn't Ari, and I've also never coached a youth orchestra.